mapbender/mapbender-documentation/en/elements/basic/legend.rst

 .. image:: ../../../figures/legend.png
      :scale: 80

 The toolbar shows the button for the legend element.
-If the button is clicked, the dialog with the generated legend opens(will open automatically in our example).
+If the button is clicked, the dialog with the generated legend opens.
+With the "Open automatically" setting, the dialog is displayed directly when the application is started.

 The activation and deactivation of checkboxes in the configurational settings leads to: